- Until the Defence Secretary changed the rules in January 2000, homosexual behaviour was a ground for discharge from the Armed Forces.1

-Following the ECHR judgement heterosexual members of the Armed Forces could now argue that their Article 8 rights will be infringed if they are put in a position where they are required to be in close proximity to those who may be sexually attracted to them.
+Following the ECHR judgment heterosexual members of the Armed Forces could argue that their Article 8 rights will be infringed if they are put in a position where they are required to be in close proximity to those who may be sexually attracted to them.

 - 3The Daily Telegraph, 21 February 2005

 - 4Report of the Homosexuality Policy Assessment Team, Ministry of Defence, February 1996, pages 120-121

 - 8Lustig-Prean and Becket v United Kingdom; Smith and Grady v United Kingdom, The Times, 11 October 1999